AdobeDocs/dynamic-media-classic.en/help/using/linking-zoom-viewers-web-pages.md

 ## Add Zoom viewer URLs to your Web page {#adding-zoom-viewer-urls-to-your-web-page}

-Typically, visitors zoom images on a website by first selecting a Zoom icon (often the icon shows the image of a magnifying glass).
+Typically, visitors zoom images on a webpage by first selecting a Zoom icon (often the icon displays the image of a magnifying glass).
 Selecting this icon launches a dynamic Web page (ASP or JSP) that displays the image in a pop-up window.
-The pop-up window is where visitors actually zoom the image.
+The pop-up window is where visitors zoom the image.

 For more details and code samples, see the [Embedded HTML5 Basic Zoom Viewer](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/basic-zoom/c-html5-20-basic-zoom-viewer-about#section-e1c3106f5b3e445d9b95be337c2f94e2) in the Adobe Viewers Reference Guide.